47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

 Thanks to all the people who are bootstraping Meta and makes Λrrow possible!

 More than 150 contributors from all over the world.

-Not only we are here but also more folks from Arrow and Arrow Meta who started the project as Raúl Raja and Simon Vergauwen so you can make questions to them as well.
+Not only we are here, Amanda and me, but also more folks from Arrow and Arrow Meta who started the project as Raúl Raja and Simon Vergauwen so you can make questions to them as well.

-Arrow is an inclusive community and everybody is welcome, join us!
+And Arrow is an inclusive community where everybody is welcome, so join us!

 ... and last but not least...